|

 mounted with its case "grounded".
 A

-TO-220 heatsink should be inserted
+small TO-220 heatsink should be

-between the PCB and the regulator
+inserted between the PCB and the

-case.
-A good example of a suitable
+regulator case.
+A good example of a

-heatsink is Digikey's HS107-ND.
-A
+suitable heatsink is Digikey's

-small bead
+HS107-ND.
+A small bead of

-of heat-conductive paste should be
+heat-conductive paste should be

 applied to both surfaces.